Enrique-Rojas-Villegas/Password-Generator/README.md

 13. SCREENSHOTS.

+If you cant view the ScreenShots, there is a folder called images, where you can view the working app! :D

 ![Initial Prompt to enter amount of characters](images/SS1.jpg)
 ![If user allows UpperCase in confirm prompt](images/SS2.jpg)
 ![If user allows numbers in confirm prompt](images/SS3.jpg)